kubedb/docs/docs/guides/elasticsearch/clustering/topology.md

                 storage: 1Gi
     ```

-    This configuration creates a StatefulSet named `client-topology-es` for client node
+    This configuration creates a StatefulSet named `client-topology-es` for ingest node

   - `spec.replicas` is set to `2`.
 Two dedicated nodes is created as client.
   - Label `node.role.client: set` is added in Pods